magiclen/PlayingCardFX/README.md

 # Introduction

-**PlayingCardFX** is a JavaFX application, which uses native canvas to draw playing cards programmably.
+**PlayingCardFX** is a JavaFX application, which uses native canvas to draw playing cards programmatically.
 If you want to implement some card games, you can check out this application to help you do that.

 # Usage